First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

-The SNS operates a 1.4~MW proton beam incident on a mercury target running at 60~Hz.
+\textit{The COHERENT CsI detector at the SNS:} The SNS operates a 1.4~MW proton beam incident on a mercury target running at 60~Hz.
 For our detector operations, the SNS maintained a beam-pulse width of 378~ns FWHM and an average proton energy of 0.984~GeV.
 With its high beam power, the SNS could produce an enormous flux of DM particles through proton bremsstrahlung and hidden-sector decays of $\pi^0$ and $\eta^0$ mesons produced in the target.
 Neutrinos from the accelerator, produced by the decay of $\pi^+$ particles which formed as protons stop in the target, induce \cevns{} in our detectors, one of our principal backgrounds to dark-matter detection.
 This neutrino flux includes a prompt component from $\pi^+\rightarrow\mu^+\nu_\mu$ and a delayed component, $\tau=2.2\mu$s, from $\mu^+\rightarrow e^+\nu_e\bar{\nu}_\mu$ decay.

 We operate several detectors in ``Neutrino Alley" at the SNS, a basement hallway with sufficiently low backgrounds to allow for neutrino measurements.
 One of our detectors was a 14.6~kg CsI[Na] scintillating crystal \cite{Collar:2014lya,2014PhDT.......121F}, commissioned in 2015, which made the first observation of \cevns{} \cite{Akimov:2017ade}.
 This detector was decommissioned in 2019.
-During its run, this detector collected 13.99~GWhr, $3.20\times10^{23}$~POT, of beam data.
+During its run, this detector collected 13.99~GWhr, $3.20\times10^{23}$~protons on target, of beam data.
 The detector was situated 19.3~m from the beam target, 90$^\circ$ off-axis from the beam direction.
 The light was collected by a single Hamamatsu R877-100 photomultiplier (PMT) sampled at a rate of 500~MS/s.
 We assembled shielding with multiple materials to moderate both environmental $\gamma$ and neutron activity.